-Now that the holiday season is over, we are left with all of the financial scars of being Santa.
+Now that the holiday season is over, we are left with all of the financial scars of being “Santa” because you may or may not have read my blog How to Avoid Overspending During the Holidays.
 Why is this?
 Because everyone loves Christmas and the spirit of giving!
 I am obsessed with Christmas.
-Not because I like receiving gifts, but because I like to give those that I love personalize, sentimental gifts that will light up their lives.
+Not because I like receiving gifts, but because I like to give those that I love personalize, sentimental gifts that will light up their lives (and because we Mommies are the most selfless creatures on this earth, especially when it comes to our babies).
 I also love to see my son’s eyes light up, as he walks into the living room and is surprised by all of the gifts that he mentioned throughout the year but never thought I would buy.
 But, over the last 2 years, I’ve learned that going into debt is not the only way to light up the lives of the ones I love.
 Although I know this now, it hasn’t always been this way.
 There have been many Januaries where I had to recover from overspending during the holidays.

 According to an annual survey completed by Magnify Money, the holiday season caused consumers to increase their debt by over $1,000.
 That is $1,000+ that you did not have to spend, so instead decided to borrow from a credit card lender.
 Now here we are, in the month of January, feeling overwhelmed because in addition to our monthly bills, we now have to figure out how to pay for Christmas.
 Most of that debt was accumulated on either credit cards or personal loans, which usually both have the highest interest rates.
 That $1,000 can easily turn into $1,500 depending on how long it takes to pay off and how high the interest rate is.